siris149/DataStructures/README.md

-#siri, next time when you are confused where to start, come here!
+#siri, next time when you get confused where to start, come check this repo!